-The Compensation and Leadership Development Committee reviews and approves corporate goals and objectives relevant to CEO compensation and evaluates the CEO's performance in light of these goals and objectives.
-The Compensation and Leadership Development Committee recommends to the Board the CEO's compensation level or changes to such level based on the evaluation of the CEO's performance and any other factors such Committee deems relevant.
 The Compensation and Leadership Development Committee makes a report to the Board on succession planning at least once a year.
 The entire Board works with the Compensation and Leadership Development Committee to evaluate potential successors to the CEO and other executive officers.
 The CEO and such other officers also make available to the Compensation and Leadership Development Committee their recommendations and evaluations of potential successors, along with a review of any development plans recommended for such individuals.